 In memory of our most-loved sweet and gentle Bear, this page is devoted to our rescues

-Please consider helping us meet the medical needs of our rescues by contributing to our Vet Bill Fund.
-Even a donation as small as $1 will make a difference!
+Please consider helping us meet the medical needs of our rescues by making a tax-deductible donation to our animal sanctuary, Crazy K Poultry and Livestock.

 Just a few of our many rescues: